Monica Witt

+Monica Elfriede Witt (born 8 April 1979) is a former defense contractor and intelligence Technical Sergeant of the United States Air Force who defected to Iran in 2013 and is currently a top FBI fugitive wanted for a 2018 indictment of espionage against the United States.
+From 2003 and 2008, her work involved counterintelligence assignments that took her to the Middle East.
+United States assistant attorney general John Demers charged Witt in 2018 and claims she likely provided Iran with the existence of a “highly classified intelligence collection program” and the identity of a US intelligence officer, “thereby risking the life of this individual.”

 Born in Texas, Witt enlisted in the US Air Force in 1997 as a linguist and studied the Persian language at the Defense Language Institute before becoming an Airborne Cryptologic Language Analyst.
 She was then assigned to the Air Force Office of Special Investigations as an enlisted counterintelligence special agent until separating from the Air Force in 2008.
 She continued working in intelligence as a military contractor until 2010.

 After her 2012 conversion to Islam in Iran, Witt became increasingly focused on the religion and the region.
 Her master's degree capstone presentation lauded them both, and she was soon affiliated with Marzieh Hashemi, a suspected Iranian intelligence operative.
 With Hashemi's assistance, Witt defected to Iran in 2013 and provided the Islamic republic with assistance and intelligence stemming from her work for and with the US government.

 Personal life

 Monica Elfriede Witt was born on in El Paso, Texas.
 The New York Times reported that her mother died shortly before Witt entered active duty in 1997, and that she had "drifted from her relatives" by 2008.
 The New York Times reported that in 2011, "[Witt's] finances were a mess."
 She moved into poor-quality subsidized housing in Falls Church, Virginia, and was homeless at one time.

 In a 2013 interview with the International Quran News Agency, Witt described herself as a non-practicing Christian as of her US military enlistment.
 She said that it was a mission to Iraq and a desire to understand Iraqis that prompted her to study the Quran.
 Witt described her enthusiasm for the Islamic holy book, saying it "impressed me so much that I would have never imagined.
 I became so interested in the Quran that I studied it every night."
 Witt described her friends, family, and the US military as influenced by "extensive" anti-Iranian and anti-Islamic propaganda in the US, and unaccepting of her religious turn.
 The United States Department of Justice (DOJ) alleged that Witt appeared on television in Iran and converted to Islam there.

 The DOJ indictment listed "Fatemah Zahra" and "Narges Witt" as aliases by which Witt has also been known.
 The New York Times Adam Goldman reported that, "Inside the government, some officials called her 'Wayward Storm..